rrichardson/disambiguating/draft2.md

 > **NOTE** ACID is just a recipe.
 Many database systems claim support for transactions or "lightweight" transactions,
 > but they may not provide all of the features of ACID, but only those that are convenient/efficient to support.
 For
 > instance, many distributed databases offer the concept of transactions without the Isolation step.
 This means that the
 > data is being modified in-place, and other transactions see that data while its being modified.
 One can work around
-> this if they know that it is there, if they don't however, the results could be disastrous.
+> this if they expect this behavior.
+If they don't, the results could be disastrous.

 Let's briefly look at the ACID guarantees, and then what a DB might do to provide them.

 ##### Atomicity
 Within a transaction, there could be multiple operations.
 Atomicity guarantees that all operations will either succeed or fail together.
 Why is this necessary?
 Let's look at a simple social network database example:

     BEGIN TRANSACTION;
         DELETE "MY_WALL_PIC|http://pics.com/pic_of_dead_cat.jpg" from cover_page;